TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects(cobject)/Text/Index.rst

 TEXT
 ^^^^

-The content object "TEXT" can be used to output static text or html.
+The content object "TEXT" can be used to output static text or HTML.

-So it is very similar to the cObject "HTML".
-Note that the stdWrap properties are not available under the property "stdWrap" (as they are for the other cObjects), but on the very rootlevel of the object.
-This is non-standard!
-Check the examples.
+stdWrap properties are available - just like for any other cObject - under the property "stdWrap".

 .. ### BEGIN~OF~TABLE ###